-The Association's accounts are consolidated into the accounts of Gard P. & I. (Bermuda) Ltd. The consolidated accounts are available at the office of Gard P. & I. (Bermuda) Ltd.'s management company, Lingard Limited in Bermuda.
+The Association's accounts are consolidated into the accounts of Gard P. & I. (Bermuda) Ltd. The consolidated accounts are available at the office of Gard P. & I. (Bermuda) Ltd.'s management company, Lingard Limited in Bermuda and on www.gard.no.